About Toronto Mass Choir

 Our worship is also supported by our commitment to excellence in our relationships.
 We seek to find people who will partner with us with one goal in mind.
 That is, to share their deep and abiding faith in Jesus through the medium of Gospel music.
 Our desire is to nurture those relationships and function as a family showing our love for each other.

-As we enter into our third decade of ministry, we are amazed at what God has done.
+As we enter into our fourth decade of ministry, we are amazed at what God has done.
 Our enduring commitment is to maintain a renewed, unified body of singers and musicians who are sold out to God.

 Our prayer is that GPS (God’s Power Solely) is directing your life and that you run the race that He has set before you.
 Remember to stay plugged in…